 Now that you’ve seen the vacuums that continuously drain your self-worth, it’s time to learn ways to increase, strengthen, and sustain it.
 You can start by highlighting the things you previously found your worth in and substitute them for more productive activities.

-For the One Who Found Self-Worth in Excelling at School or at Work:
+For the One Who Found Self-Worth in School or Work:

 Take some time off from all the excessive reading.
 Engage in an activity that you really like.
 Learn a new skill, like how to play an instrument or how to dance salsa.
 Read an unusual book.